-The Company uses the currency of the main economic environment in which each operation is located as its functional currency.
-The individual financial report is expressed in the functional currency of the Company, namely NT\$.
+Each entity of the merged company uses the currency of the main economic environment in which each operation is located as its functional currency.
+The consolidated financial report is expressed in the functional currency of the Company, namely NT\$.
 All financial information expressed in NT\$ is expressed in NT\$ thousands.
+(III) Consolidated basis